josmar-crwdstffng/angular/aio/content/guide/entry-components.md

 A bootstrapped component is an entry component that Angular loads into the DOM during the bootstrap process \(application launch\).
 Other entry components are loaded dynamically by other means, such as with the router.

-Angular loads a root `AppComponent` dynamically because it's listed by type in `@NgModule.bootstrap`.
+Angular loads a root `AppComponent` dynamically because it is listed by type in `@NgModule.bootstrap`.

 <div class="alert is-helpful">

-A component can also be bootstrapped imperatively in the module's `ngDoBootstrap()` method.
+A component can also be bootstrapped imperatively in the `ngDoBootstrap()` method of the module.
 The `@NgModule.bootstrap` property tells the compiler that this is an entry component and it should generate code to bootstrap the application with this component.

 </div>